Monday, 1 January 2018

 - You don't have to carry camping gear or carry your own luggage on your bicycle.
 Between Donaureschengen and Budapest, if you are willing to pick your nightly stopping places (or let someone choose them for you) in advance, you can arrange lodging and luggage transport through tour operators who will have your luggage trucked from hotel to hotel so that all you have to carry with you on your bike is what you need during the day.
 Most of these tour operators give you some choice of preferred daily riding distance and a choice between hotels in several price ranges.
 Because tour operators get discounts for reserving large numbers of rooms, a package including bed, breakfast, and luggage transport typically costs no more than would lodging alone if you booked it on your own one night at a time.
 At least half the bicycle tourists along the Danube above Budapest were using these luggage transport services.
 (We didn't because we didn't want to commit ourselves in advance to how far we would go each day, or let someone else choose our lodging sight unseen.)
 Many of these tour operators will also include bike or e-bike rental in the package, if you don't want to deal with getting your own bike to Europe and back, or don't have a bike suitable for this sort of trip.
 At least as far downriver as Belgrade, there are far more hotels and guest houses along the route than there are campgrounds.
 So even if you carry your own luggage on your bike, there is little or no reason to carry a tent or camping gear on the upper Danube.
 (We only got as far as Belgrade, so I can't say whether camping gear would have been useful often enough to be worth its weight further downriver.
 I suspect not, but I don't know.)

 - You don't have to be young.
 You don't have to be especially fit.
 You don't have to be a strong or "serious" cyclist.
+Most of the people bicycling along the Danube don't have "bicyclist" as their identity.
+They are just people who happen to be using bicycles for transportation.
 Nobody you meet will put you down for being old and slow.
 One recent survey found that the median age of touring cyclists along the Danube is 47.
 Tour operators who arrange lodging and luggage transport typically schedule two weeks from Donaueschingen to Passau, one week from Passau to Vienna, and one week from Vienna to Budapest.
 That works out to average distances of about 50 km (30 miles) per day.
 At that pace, you don't need to ride hard or spend all day in the saddle.
 You can take breaks for leisurely meals, sightseeing, socializing with other travellers, swimming in the river if it's warm enough, or just to rest.
 We had no fixed itinerary, but ended up travelling at almost exactly this pace.
 Lodging was closely enough spaced that we could have gone even more slowly, with shorter days, if we had wanted to.
 Continuing at the same rate, it took us another two and a half weeks to get from Budapest to Belgrade.
 Most bicycle tourists start and end their trips in Donaueschingen, Passau, Vienna, and/or Budapest on weekends, which results in weekly pulses of peak cycle tourist traffic even at intermediate points.
 If you travel at the same pace, but hit these key places mid-week, you'll find less crowded accommodations all along the route.

 - The bike route is easy to follow.
 The main Danube bike route is generally well signed.
 You can buy detailed strip maps, atlases, and guidebooks for cyclists with turn-by-turn directions.
 You probably don't need them to find or follow the main route, but they can be useful for choosing between sides of the river or other alternate routes.
 If you make a wrong turn, you find usually find the right path again just by following the river.
 Where there is heavy bicycle traffic, you can follow other cyclists or ask them for directions.